 Willow Sea Kayak

-Where kayaks are concerned there is no true one-size fits all boat.
-Neither is there a boat that performs all tasks well.
-With the Willow Sea Kayak I’ve found a balance of volume, hull shape and strength that does cover a broad range of intended uses and fit a variety of paddlers and paddling styles.
+With the Willow Sea Kayak I’ve found a balance of volume, hull shape and strength that covers a broad range of intended uses and fits a variety of paddlers and paddling styles.
 While ideal for day paddles, Willow has the volume and solid performance required of a true expedition kayak.
-Camp Chewonki has selected the design for their builders program.
+The Chewonki Foundation has selected the design for their builders program.
 The kids spend the first 2 weeks of this 5 week program building their own Willow kayaks, then paddle them on a lightly supported 3 week expedition along the coast of Maine.

 Plans sets are $95